wecountproject/covid-assessment-centres/README.md

 ## Repository Structure

-* `/ODS_datasets` directory

-Contains versions of COVID-19 assessment centre locations from [Ontario Open Data Service](https://data.ontario.ca/dataset/covid-19-assessment-centre-locations).
+* `/ODS_datasets` directory: contains all versions of COVID-19 assessment centre locations fetched from [Ontario Open Data Service](https://data.ontario.ca/dataset/covid-19-assessment-centre-locations).

-* `/merged_datasets` directory

-Contains versions of merged datasets.
+* `/merged_datasets` directory: contains all versions of merged datasets.

-* `latest.csv`

-A copy of the latest merged dataset from `/merged_datasets` directory.
+* `latest.csv`: a copy of the latest merged dataset from `/merged_datasets` directory.
 It provides a common endpoint for accessing the latest data set.

 ## License